 EXAMPLE 1: Under Individual's ISP, Provider would normally provide Service to Individual on Monday, Wednesday, and Friday of each week.
 Provider has already billed 30 days of the initial retainer payments for the regular staff member who delivers the Service to Individual.
 Due to COVID-19 concerns, Provider is now limiting delivery of the Service to Mondays only.
 That regular staff member delivers two hours of the Service to Individual one Monday (consistent with Individual's ISP).
 Provider may bill a retainer payment for that regular staff member for the following Wednesday and Friday.
 The regular staff member delivers two more hours of the Service to Individual the following Monday.
 Provider may again bill a retainer payment for that regular staff member for the following Wednesday and Friday.
-Provider may continue billing retainers in this way for as long as the current version of Appendix K remains in effect.
+The regular staff member delivers two more hours of the Service to Individual the following Monday.
+Provider may again bill a retainer payment for that regular staff member for the following Wednesday and Friday.
+The regular staff member delivers two more hours of the Service to Individual the following Monday.
+Provider may again bill a retainer payment for that regular staff member for the following Wednesday and Friday.
+Provider may again bill a retainer payment for that regular staff member for the following Wednesday and Friday.
+Retainer payment for the following at the current version of Appendix K remains in effect.